abhishekrathore/fullstackbootcamp2019/02_NODE/1_NODE_&_EXPRESS_BASICS/README.md

 To create a simple server in NodeJS you need to write a lot of lines to send a response packet, like adding headers, adding body and sending final data.
 There is a better way to do all these in form of Express framework.
 Let's jump to that

-## ExpressJS Framework
+# ExpressJS Framework

 ExpressJS is the de-facto standard for web development using NodeJS these days.
 Express has a minimalistic but a great set of functions used to do server-side coding.

+## Express setup

 It is quite simple to create a simple API using Express.

 To install express :